AnlessXtha/Redux_RTK_Amateur/3_Post_with_API/README.md

     - Reusability: You can import and reuse actions from other slices without modifying the original slice's code.

 In summary, `extraReducers` in React/Redux, specifically in the context of `createSlice`, provides a way to handle actions from other slices or external actions.
 It allows for a clean separation of concerns and promotes modularity in Redux code.
 Developers can define additional reducer logic outside the main `reducers` field, making it easier to manage and extend Redux slices.

+## .unwrap() function

+- Throws an error and let us go to the catch block if an error is occurs.
+- It lets the promise either reject or create an error and then represents that and allows us to use try catch logic.